 Gary W. Bagley has served as Chairman and Director of the Company since the formation of the Company in September 2005.
 He had served as Chairman and Director of H&E Equipment Services LLC ("H&E LLC"), the predecessor to the Company, from its formation in 2002 until its merger with and into the Company in February 2006.
 Mr. Bagley served as President of ICM Equipment Company L.L.C. ("ICM") since 1996 and Chief Executive Officer from 1998 until ICM merged with and into H&E LLC in June 2002, when he became executive Chairman of H&E LLC.
 He retired as an executive of H&E LLC in 2004.
 Prior to 1996, he held various positions at ICM, including Salesman, Sales Manager and General Manager.
 Mr. Bagley also served as Vice President of Wheeler Machinery Co.
-Since our acquisition of Eagle High Reach Equipment, LLC and Eagle

-High Reach Equipment, Inc. in February 2006, Mr. Bagley has served as a manager and director, respectively, of Eagle High Reach Equipment, LLC (now H&E Equipment Services (California), LLC) and Eagle High Reach Equipment, Inc. (now H&E California Holding, Inc.).
-Previously, Mr. Bagley served as interim Chief Executive Officer and as a director of Eagle High Reach Equipment, Inc. from February 2004 to February 2006 and as Chief Executive Officer and as a director of Eagle High Reach Equipment 2004 to February 2006.
+Since our acquisition of Eagle High Reach Equipment, LLC (now H&E Equipment, Inc. in February 2006, Mr. Bagley has served as a manager and director, respectively, of Eagle High Reach Equipment, LLC (now H&E Equipment Services (California), LLC) and Eagle High Reach Equipment, Inc. (now H&E California Holding, Inc.).
+Previously, Mr. Bagley served as interim Chief Executive Officer and as a director of Eagle High Reach Equipment, LLC from December 2004 to February 2006.
 Mr. Bagley has served in the past on a number of dealer advisory boards and industry association boards.